sait-wbdv/assessments/cpnt262/assignment-2/README.md

 This assignment will be marked out of 10 points according to the following requirements:

 ### 1. Image Array: 2 Points
-- Array of 9-12 image object literals, decalred as a `const` variable.
+- Array of 9-12 image object literals, declared as a `const` variable.
 - For each image object, store the following information:
   - `id` - Unique identifier (`number`);
   - `title` - Image heading (`string`);